technical details:

 - Bit part.
 He turns down Leonard's lemonade in favor of Grandpa's.

-- Art Rowlands as the customer who screams
+- Art Rowlands as a lemonade customer

 - Fred Holmes as one of the crowd